The Route 66 logo is painted on this segment of classic road near Essex, California

 Pulling off the freeway in New Kirk, New Mexico, I came across this stretch of historic Route 66 at a 4-way intersection.

-Hidden at the end of a dead-end portion of Route 66 in Farmersville, Illinois, I was fortunate to stumble across Art’s Motel and Restaurant at just the right moment of sun and clouds to capture this iamge.
+Hidden just before a dead-end in Farmersville, Illinois, I was fortunate to stumble across Art’s Motel and Restaurant at just the right moment of sun and clouds to capture this image.

 My drive through Kansas on Route 66 was a cloudy one, though that just gave me something different and fun to work with when stopping to photograph this emblem painted on the road.